Dry milling and fractionation of grain: Features

 The most utilized grinding mills include pin, hammer, and disk mills, but many machines are utilized for more specific processes.
 To maintain a high starch extraction, the grains will go through a degermination process.
 This process removes the germ and fiber (pericarp) first, and the endosperm is recovered in several sizes: grits, cones, meal, and flow.
-It is important to note that the gluten protein matrix is not separated from the starch.
+The gluten protein matrix is not separated from the starch.

 Yields

 The table below is a compilation of particle size and yield of milled maize products.